 Visit an Elevated Cocktail Lounge

-Grabbing drinks with a view of Las Vegas can be the perfect way for groups to start or cap off an evening on the town.
+Grabbing drinks with a view of Las Vegas can be the perfect bookend for your night, either kicking it off or winding it down.

 Some of my favorite options include: